CFA-Fintech/PyBank-and-PyRamen/README.md

 # PyBank and PyRamen
-# Unit 2 | Homework Assignment: Automate Your Day Job with Python
+# Automate Your Day Job with Python

 ## Background